All guides

 What a style reference does

 When you generate panels, the AI can match the look of an image you provide—line thickness, shading style, level of detail, and overall mood.
 That image is your "style reference."
-Upload it in the Create panels tab under "References & transform a drawing."
-Once set, it's used for every panel you generate in that project until you change or remove it, so your pages feel like one cohesive manga instead of a mix of different styles.
+Add it in Studio alongside your panel references.
+Once set, it's used for new panels in that book until you change or remove it, so your pages feel like one cohesive manga, comic, or webtoon instead of a mix of different styles.

 Choosing a good reference